forem/forem/docs/contributing/docs.md

 # Running the documentation locally

-Like DEV, this site is open source and the code is [hosted on GitHub][docs].
+Like Forem, this site is open source and the code is [hosted on GitHub][docs].
 If you find any incorrect information, or a even a typo, we'd love to see a pull request.
 Follow these steps to get the documentation site running locally.

-DEV's documentation is built with [GitDocs NodeJS library][gitdocs].
+Forem's documentation is built with [GitDocs NodeJS library][gitdocs].

 The first step to running the documentations locally is to install the `GitDocs` package globally.